-Dodd-Frank Act: Regulatory reform legislation signed into law on July 21, 2010.
+Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank Act"): Regulatory reform legislation signed into law on July 21, 2010.
 This law broadly affects the financial services industry and contains numerous provisions aimed at strengthening the sound operation of the financial services sector.

-Eligible retained income: The greater of (a) a banking organization's net income for the four preceding calendar quarters, net of any distributions and associated tax effects not already reflected in net income, or (b) the average of a banking organization's net income over the preceding four quarters.
+Eligible Retained Income: The greater of (a) a banking organization's net income for the four preceding calendar quarters, net of any distributions and associated tax effects not already reflected in net income, or (b) the average of a banking organization's net income over the preceding four quarters.